 Composting food waste prevents the material from producing methane and CO2 in a landfill.
 The Earth Day Institute estimates that every pound of food waste composted eliminates 3.8 lbs. of CO2e emissions.
 If you compost 34 lbs. a week, the maximum supported by Subpod, you can keep 129.2 lbs. of CO2 out of the atmosphere for each week of use.

-The original Subpod In-Garden Compost System ($214.00, converts up to 34 lbs. of food waste a week) features two bins and is available with a steel planting bin as part of the Subpod Grow Bundle ($354.00, up to 34 lbs. a week); the Subpod Mini ($139.00, which can handle 22 lbs. of food waste weekly) is a single-bin format; and the recently announced Modbed Grow Bundle ($559.00 — 22 lbs. of waste/week) features a Subpod Mini in a wooden planter that can sit on a balcony or patio to feed a rich garden without any odor.
+The original Subpod In-Garden Compost System ($220.00, converts up to 34 lbs. of food waste a week) features two bins and is available with a steel planting bin as part of the Subpod Grow Bundle ($403.00, up to 34 lbs. a week); the Subpod Mini ($143.00, which can handle 22 lbs. of food waste weekly) is a single-bin format; with the Balcony Grow Bundle ($599.00 — 22 lbs. of waste/week) features a Subpod Mini in a grow bag that can sit on a balcony or patio to feed a rich garden without any odor.
+For smaller households with limited space there is also the Grow Bag Bundle ($257.00 — 22 lbs. of waste/week) which can last five years or more outdoors.
 Shipping is $10 for all products.
 Subpod offers a great selection for use in any home or apartment.

 Subpod bins are made of rigid polypropylene, the same type of #5 plastic from which bottle caps are made, and the company claims they will last more than a decade.
 It can be recycled by many programs around the country.
 Add your ZIP code to this search for local recycling options.